jclopeztavera/RepData_PeerAssessment1/README.md

 1. [Course Project 1.](https://github.com/jclopeztavera/Reproducible-Research/tree/master/Project_1) Analyzing Data from Personal Activity Monitors

 2. [Course Project2. ](https://github.com/jclopeztavera/Reproducible-Research/tree/master/Project_2) Exploring the National Oceanic and Atmospheric Administration's (NOAA) storm database

+Each of the project folders is, of course, reproducible; this means that they are self-contained: all code + data (or link to data) necessary to produce the reports.